victornico15/victornico15/README.md

 **Education and Skills:**

-- Degree in Computer Science with a focus on [specific area if applicable].
+- Degree in Computer Science.
 - Proficient in DevOps methodologies including Infrastructure as Code, containerization, and orchestration.
 - Experience with a wide range of technologies, specializing in system automation and deployment.